volpatto/blank-python-project/README.md

     - blacken-docs
 * A free Coverage reporter using [this Action](https://github.com/py-cov-action/python-coverage-comment-action/tree/main).
 It comments on PR, annotates where is lacking coverage, and provides coverage badges in a dedicated branch after PRs;
 * A PR automerge jobs for when a PR is ready to go with all reviews, code changes, and checks are done;
-* Use [conda-lock](https://github.com/conda/conda-lock) when working with `conda` envs, assuring fully reproducible envs for Windows, Ubuntu, and MacOS.
+* Use [conda-lock](https://github.com/conda/conda-lock) when working with `conda` envs, assuring fully reproducible envs for Windows, Ubuntu, and MacOS;
+* Run [CodeQL](https://github.com/github/codeql) to analyze the code and report security issuues.

 ## Contributions